steadramon/ESPGeiger/docs/install/index.md

 A flashing/"blipping" status LED on the ESP device visually confirms that ESPGeiger is receiving readings from your Geiger counter.

-Specific instructions and diagrams for connecting ESPGeiger to a variety of different Geiger counters can be found here.
+Specific instructions and diagrams for connecting ESPGeiger to a variety of different Geiger counters can be found in the [Hardware](/hardware) section.